Meaningful human control: actionable properties for AI system development

-In this paper, we focus on one of the many concerns associated with AI: \textit{moral responsibility}.
-How can designers, users, or other human agents be morally responsible for systems with autonomous capabilities to learn and adapt without direct human control?
-Similar to achieving autonomous capabilities, facilitating moral responsibility in human-AI systems (systems in which humans and AI algorithms interact) is a complex design issue that must be addressed early on~\cite{dignum_ethics_2018}.
-The very autonomous capabilities that make AI algorithms useful complicate their assessment and predictability in the real-world as well as their validity over time.
-As a result, all systems based on AI, especially those with higher levels of autonomy, can and should be designed for appropriate human responsibility \cite{santonidesio_meaningful_2018}.
+that are designed to perform tasks, learn, and adapt without direct human control?
+The strong technical drive towards achieving systems which can act independently from human control in more scenarios, does not necessarily include considerations about the socio-technical consequences of implementing these systems, especially in terms of facilitating moral responsibility.
+In agreement with the hybrid intelligence community \cite{akata_research_2020}, we believe a stronger focus on human-AI systems (systems in which humans and AI algorithms interact during operation) is needed to address the complex design issue of ethical use and implementation of AI~\cite{dignum_ethics_2018}.
+The very features that make AI algorithms useful complicate their assessment and predictability in the complex socio-technical context in which they operate - which changes over time.
+As a result, all systems based on AI, especially those with so-called higher ``levels of autonomy''~\footnote{``Level of autonomy'' is a complex construct.
+In line with Bradshaw's seven deadly myths of autonomy \cite{bradshaw2013seven}, we acknowledge that measuring autonomy on a single ordered scale of increasing levels is insufficient because it lacks context, is not human-centred, and disregard functional differences, among other reasons.}, can and should be designed for appropriate human responsibility \cite{santonidesio_meaningful_2018}.
 The holy grail is to design these systems in a manner that can mitigate the occurrence of situations that the manufacturer was in principle unable to anticipate, and that users were not able to appropriately influence or even realize.
-Such situations represent so-called responsibility gaps \cite{matthias_responsibility_2004}: circumstances with undesirable impacts where responsibility cannot be properly attributed to any person.
-Situations where responsibility gaps come to light include e.g., accidents involving highly-automated vehicles and the use of human-AI systems in recruitment processes where recruiters cannot control undesirable impacts such as discrimination and unfairness.
-Relevant humans (e.g., designers, developers, or users) should be able to act upon their moral responsibility in a manner that is equally complex and fine-grained as the socio-technical system to which the AI algorithm is applied.